ni/nimi-python/docs/nirfsg/class.rst

             Enables or disables signal output.

-            Setting :py:attr :`nirfsg.Session.output_enabled` to False while in the Generation state attenuates the generated signal so that no signal is output.
+            Setting :py:attr:`nirfsg.Session.output_enabled` to False while in the Generation state attenuates the generated signal so that no signal is output.

             **Supported Devices** : PXI-5610, PXIe-5611, PXIe-5644/5645/5646, PXI/PXIe-5650/5651/5652, PXIe-5653/5654/5654 with PXIe-5696, PXI-5670/5671, PXIe-5672/5673/5673E, PXIe-5820/5830/5831/5832/5840/5841/5842/5860